16 amazing tax deductions for independent contractors

 10. Bank fees and business interest

-If you got a loan from a bank to fund your business, you might deduct the interest as a business expense.
-If you used your loan for both business and personal expenses, you need to track how much of it went to your business and only deduct the interest from that portion.
+If you got a loan from a bank to fund your business, you may deduct the interest as a business expense.
+If your loan was used for both business and personal expenses, you need to track how much of it went to your business and only deduct the interest from that portion.

-Similarly, you may write off the interest from a business credit card and any associated costs like annual fees.
+Similarly, you may write-off the interest from a business credit card, and any associated costs like annual fees.
 By the way, you don’t need to have a business credit card to deduct qualifying interest.
-You can still deduct if you have a personal card used exclusively for business expenses.
+If you have a personal card used exclusively for business expenses, you can still deduct.

 11. Startup costs